A1exLemesios/node-server/README.md

 - Restart the server

- - Press `CTRL + C` in your terminal to stop the running server and run it again:
+ - Press `CTRL + C` in your terminal to stop the server and then run it again:

  ```bash
  $ node app.js